Yelp/venv-update/docs/source/venv-update.rst

 =========================

-venv-update is a small script whose job is to idempotently ensure the existence of a project's virtualenv based on a set of requirements files.
+venv-update is a small script whose job is to idempotently ensure the existence and correctness of a project's virtualenv, and synchronize it with its requirements.

 We like to call venv-update from our Makefiles to create and maintain a virtualenv.
 It does the following: